How Much Do RV Repairs Cost?

 As with all things, it is up to you to do your homework.

 RVs are luxury items, and should be seen as such.

-How much it will cost to repair one will depend on what you buy and where you take it to be serviced.
+How much it will cost to repair will depend on what you buy, how well you care for it and where you take it to be serviced.

-Motor homes and campers are wonderful to own and travel in, but before you buy one, you need to make sure you will be able to afford to repair it.
+Motor homes, travel trailers and campers are wonderful to own, but before you buy one, you need to make sure you know how much it will cost to keep it repaired.

 RV Fridge Misdiagnosed This is a Must See Video

 Has this article changed your mind about wanting to own an RV?